 To properly address inflammation, it’s important to remove dietary, lifestyle, and environmental triggers.

 Poor Gut Health

-The gut plays a strong role in influencing how the brain works and is closely tied to disorders like depression and anxiety.
-(7) The gut has an intricate barrier system, designed to let digested nutrients into the bloodstream and to keep out toxins.
-When this barrier function malfunctions, toxic particles can enter the bloodstream and lead to inflammation, chronic conditions, food reactions, and more.
+The gut influences how the brain works, and is closely tied to disorders like depression and anxiety.
+(7) The gut has an intricate barrier system, designed to let digested nutrients into the bloodstream and keep out toxins.
+When this barrier system malfunctions, toxic particles can enter the bloodstream and lead to inflammation, chronic conditions, food reactions, and more.

-Because the nervous system partially resides in the gut, there is a direct line to the brain known as the brain-gut axis.
-This channel means that leaky gut and other intestinal or digestive issues can result in neurotransmitter imbalances.
+The brain-gut axis is a direct line in your body’s nervous system.
+This channel connects leaky gut and other intestinal or digestive issues with neurotransmitter imbalances.
 Serotonin, a neurotransmitter responsible for providing stability and acting as an antidepressant, is mostly made in the gut.
-(8) Research even shows that people with psychological disorders have a microbiome that looks different compared to healthy people – further proof that mental health disorders are truly physical.
-(9, 10)
+(8)

 Since the gut is responsible for digestion and absorption of nutrients, vitamin deficiencies can also occur.
 This can manifest in an inability to properly digest, absorb, or utilize nutrients.